pittpv/aztec-monitoring-script/en/README.md

 ### Updating the cron agent

-If there is an update for the cron agent, first update the entire script.
+If there is an update for the cron-agent, first update the entire script.
 Then delete the old agent and create a new one.

 ## ⚠️ Important